JayKania/cdx/README.md

 # CDX

-A minimal, fast terminal-based fuzzy directory navigator written in Go.
-Built with a simple goal: let you **navigate using arrow keys**, search with fuzzy matching, and **copy the `cd` command** of your chosen path to your clipboard.
+A minimal, fast terminal-based directory navigator written in Go.
+Built with a simple goal: let you **navigate using arrow keys**, search directories, and **copy the `cd` command** of your chosen path to your clipboard.

 ## Features

-- 🔍 Fuzzy search through directories
+- 🔍 Regular search by default; enable fuzzy search with the `-fuzzy-search` flag:
+  - Example: `cdx -fuzzy-search`
 - ⌨️ Navigate with arrow keys:
   - ↑/↓ to move up and down
   - → to go into a directory